Ricardo-EE/candidate-coding-test/README.md

 aim to easily generate aggregated reports, see `Pollutant Data` section.
 - Use Doctrine migrations to build the database schema
 - Pollutant Data: Use the `DataTrait` class in `src/Service/DataTrait.php` to get pollutant data
-- Use Symfony Command or Symfony Form and Controller
+- Use Symfony Command or a Symfony Controller
 - Use Doctrine to save the data into the MariaDB database detailed in the `docker-compose.yaml` file.

 ### Output